How can you connect ideas, show the relationship between parts, and expand on concepts?

 Once again, the more ink there is in one place, the more attention drawn to that part of your mind map.

 8. Color code different branches of your mind map to connect ideas

 Like I already mentioned, color can be used strategically to make your mind map easier to read.

 Each of the three branches has its own color.
 This emphasizes the three branches of the strategy and makes it easier to scan for specific information.

 9. Use icons to illustrate ideas on your mind map template

 Icons are simple vector graphics that illustrate ideas.
 Because they’re so simple and space-saving, icons are perfect for including in your charts.

-For example, this marketing mind map template uses a simple icon for each node:
+This marketing mind map template similarly uses a simple icon for each node: